scipy-conference/scipy_proceedings/papers/nathan_jacobi_ivan_mo_albert_you/paper.rst

 The corpus within each bucket is represented by :math:`D_{t}`, with *t* representing the temporal slice.
 Within each 2 month period, tweets were split into 12 pre-processed output csv files.
 Pre-processing steps first removed retweets, links, images, emojis, and punctuation.
 Common stop words were removed from the tweets using the NLTK Python package, and each tweet was tokenized.
-A vocabularfy dictionary was then generated for each of the 18 temporal buckets, containing each unique word and a count of its occurrences within its respective bucket.
+A vocabulary dictionary was then generated for each of the 18 temporal buckets, containing each unique word and a count of its occurrences within its respective bucket.
 The vocabulary dictionaries for each bucket were then combined into a global vocabulary dictionary, containing the total counts for each unique word across all 18 buckets.
 Our experiments utilized two vocabulary dictionaries: the first being the 10,000 most frequently occurring words from the global vocabulary for ensuring proper generation of embedding vectors, the second being a combined vocabulary of 15,000 terms, including our target HIV/AIDS related terms.